 2. Assessing Geology Transfer Equivalency

-Please note that the Geology Department only evaluates equivalency for geology/earth science courses.
-For any other subjects, such as Math, Chemistry and Physics, please contact the respective departments for assessment.
+Please note that the Geology Department can only evaluate equivalency for geology/earth science courses.
+For other subjects, such as Math, Chemistry, and Physics, please contact the respective departments for assessment.

 In State Transfer Courses